-As you may have understood by now, adopting an Irish Doodle puppy has many advantages.
+Getting an Irish Doodle puppy has many advantages.
 The pups are super-cute, and they grow up into dogs that can make people turn heads at the dog park.
 But more than that, it’s their temperament that attracts people.

 They are warm and fun-loving and become friends with their humans quickly.
 They are perfect for families with children and other pets.
 They are also extremely intelligent and fast learners.
 That means you don’t have to spend a lot of time house training your puppy.

 Since this dog sheds minimally and has a hypoallergenic coat, it’s a good idea to adopt it if there’s anyone in the family with allergic tendencies.
 Who wouldn’t want such a dog in the family, right?
 But there are a few things that you need to remember before choosing this dog.

 Irish Doodles do have a few health concerns, and the chances of developing them as they grow older are more if the parents have health problems.
 So you must check the test reports of both parents.
 Plus, you need to spend a moderate amount of time and money for its grooming to maintain the coat.
 It also requires regular exercise.

 In addition, if you have a lifestyle that requires you to stay away from home for a long time and leave the dog alone, it can be a problem, and the animal may develop separation anxiety.
 But if your family has several members and there will always be someone or the other to accompany the dog, this dog can be the perfect match for you and your family.

 Irish Doodles offer the best qualities of the two parent dog breeds.
 You can indeed expect some health issues in the later stages of the dog’s life.
 But they can be minimal if you ensure that the parents are tested and healthy.